Checking Network Connectivity and Troubleshooting

 Using the show processes Command

-this command is super handy when you want to evaluate your router’s performance and CPU utilization.
+command is super handy when you want to evaluate your router’s performance and

 PID QTy PC Runtime (ms) Invoked uSecs Stacks TTY Process